Ronald Pascual

-Ronald Lozada Pascual (born June 23, 1988) is a Filipino professional basketball player who last played for the Pampanga Delta of the NBL–Philippines.
+Ronald Lozada Pascual (born June 23, 1988) is a Filipino former professional basketball player.
 He was drafted third overall by the Barako Bull Energy in the 2014 PBA draft.

 Early life

 Pascual started playing basketball at age 11, but he was a varsity volleyball player until he was in his second year of high school.
 It was this experience that taught him the proper way to use his legs when jumping.

 He was discovered by former NU Women's basketball coach Benjie Navarro, who brought him to Adamson University.

 College career

 After spending one year as an aspirant, head coach Jimwell Gican, elevated him to the UAAP juniors team entering his final year in high school.
 Unfortunately for him, he tore the anterior cruciate ligament on his right knee during summer practice, thus forcing him to sit out an entire year.

 He spent a year in Adamson's Team B during his first year in college and recalls that experience as one of the hardest times in his life.
 Because of this, he returned to the comforts of home in an effort to rediscover his confidence by playing in inter-barangay leagues.
 Back in Pampanga, he received a call from none other than the lead assistant coach of San Sebastian, Alan Trinidad who asked him to participate in the basketball camp of then Mayor Dennis Pineda in Lubao, Pampanga.
 Pineda then took him in his stable, along with Calvin Abueva and Ian Sangalang, and together, they formed an alliance in San Sebastian called "Pinatubo Trio".
 They won their only NCAA championship together in 2009 under head coach and fellow Kapampangan, Ato Agustin.
 Two years later, the same triumvirate won the first PBA D-League Championship in 2011.